informalsystems/reactor-experiments/.plaintext/reports/001--concurrency-libs.md

 ### Dealing with I/O
 We are most interested in the best possible approach to dealing with I/O, and when we say I/O we mean specifically socket and filesystem access.
-I/O is not only the most critical source of input and output for Tendermint, it's also the primary source of non-determinism in the system.
+I/O is not only the most critical source of data for Tendermint's correct operation, it's also the primary source of non-determinism in the system.

 The best possible approach to dealing with I/O is the one that allows for: